SchlossLab/vscode-code-club/README.md

 ## Introduction

-This repo is meant to be used during a live demonstration of the VSCode IDE during a Schloss Lab Code Club.
+This repo is meant to be used during a live demonstration of the VS Code IDE during a Schloss Lab Code Club.
 In it you will find setup instructions, and various file types that will help in this demo.

 ---

 ## Setup

-1. Please download VSCode from [here](https://code.visualstudio.com/download).
+1. Please download VS Code from [here](https://code.visualstudio.com/download).
+(If you are on a mac, make sure you drag VS Code to your applications folder after it downloads!)
 2. If you'd like to practice using the Source Control with Github, make sure your Git credentials are updated on your local machine/Great Lakes!
    * see [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 3. If you'd like to use the snakemake portion of this lesson, please make sure to have snakemake installed. e.g. with [miniconda3](https://docs.conda.io/en/latest/miniconda.html):